cinderblocks/libremetaverse/README.md

 ### Windows

-For Windows, you should use the default `LibreMetaverse.sln`, just as before (untested).
-For command-line compilation under Windows, if you wish to skip the GUI applications, the instructions are the same as above.
-Use the default `LibreMetaverse.sln` if you wish to install those as well.
+The `dotnet` utility is cross-platform so compilation is no different than on Linux/macOS.
+You may, however, opt to use Visual Studio as you would any other .NET application.

 ### GUI support under Linux/macOS

-Currently unavailable, although there are some reports that this might be possible using a Windows emulator, such as Mono itself, or possibly Wine.
-This will require some project configuration changes, and was _not_ tested!
+LibreMetaverse.GUI is not available on Linux/macOS due to Microsoft's lack of support for GDI/WinForms on non-Windows platforms.
+They may work using Mono's implemention and can always be emulated using a product like Wine.

+The GUI library is being phased out and eventually being replaced by a more cross-platform framework like Avalonia or MAUI.

 ## Note: end-of-life support for .NET 5.0

 Microsoft is [dropping support for .NET 5.0](https://devblogs.microsoft.com/dotnet/dotnet-5-end-of-support-update/) as of May 2022, so you should consider using .NET 6.0 instead (or, if you're wild, you can test the prerelease of .NET 7.0).
-The code runs flawlessly on .NET 6.0 as well (Windows GUI version untested)
+The code runs flawlessly on .NET 6.0 as well.

 [![LibreMetaverse NuGet-Release](https://img.shields.io/nuget/v/libremetaverse.svg?label=LibreMetaverse)](https://www.nuget.org/packages/LibreMetaverse/)
 [![NuGet Downloads](https://img.shields.io/nuget/dt/LibreMetaverse?label=NuGet%20downloads)](https://www.nuget.org/packages/LibreMetaverse/)